behave/behave.example/docs/datatype/choice.rst

 Now we run this example with ``behave`` (and all steps are matched):

-.. command-output:: behave -f plain --tags=-xfail --no-skipped ../datatype.features/choice.feature
+.. command-output:: behave --tags=-xfail --no-skipped ../datatype.features/choice.feature
     :shell:
     :returncode: 0